TimmaLabs/NetsExample/docs/deployment-checklist.md

 `8.
 Program` -> `1.
 Fetch Program`

 If updates are avaialble, this will download & install the latest software (rebooting the terminal in the process).
 If the payment terminal has the most up-to-date version of the software, it will print the software version number on a receipt.
 The version of the software should be at least that of the [abovementioned version](#supported-terminal-version).

+### How do I add sellers (users) to the payment terminal?

+Make sure power is turned on the terminal, swipe the merchant card on the terminal and select:

+`8.
+Sellers` -> `1.
+Add Seller` (proceed with adding a seller, make a note about the user ID assigned)

+By default, the terminal has a default admin user.
+When creating additional sellers, the terminal prompts for a password, try `0000`, unless previously specified.